Keith Farmer crowned British champion at Brands Hatch

 Dublin’s Jack Kennedy won the race from David Allingham, with Andrew Irwin completing the podium on the Gearlink Kawasaki.

-Carrick rider Irwin finished second in the championship overall, 13 points behind Farmer, and also ended the year on a high after sealing his maiden win in Saturday’ Sprint race.
+Carrick rider Irwin finished second in the championship overall, 13 points behind Farmer, and also ended the year on a high after sealing his maiden win in Saturday’s Sprint race.

 “Keith has won the most races out of anyone this year and he totally deserves it, so credit to him and the Appleyard team for winning the championship,” he said.